-- Slide range forward. - · Look for the anti-tip bracket securely attached to wall. - Slide range back and make sure rear range pin slides under the anti-tip bracket.
+- Slide range forward. - · Look for the anti-tip bracket securely attached to floor or wall. - Slide range back and make sure rear range foot is under anti-tip bracket.

 WARNING: To reduce the risk of fire, electrical shock, injury to persons, or damage when using the range, follow basic precautions, including the following: